ukasha-uae/Africlass24/docs/MOBILE_FEATURES.md

 - **Update Strategy**: Network-first for pages, cache-first for assets

 ### Installation
-SmartJHS can be installed as a Progressive Web App:
+SmartClass24 can be installed as a Progressive Web App:

 **iOS (Safari):**
 1. Tap Share button